top of page

 The adjective 'obliged' is closely linked to the verb 'oblige' and shares its etymological roots.
 Both are derived from the Latin word 'obligare,' formed by combining 'ob,' meaning 'toward' or 'in the direction of,' and 'ligare,' meaning 'to bind' or 'to tie.'
 Therefore, the etymology of 'obliged' conveys the idea of being bound or tied in the direction of fulfilling a responsibility or duty, whether it is a moral or legal obligation.
 When someone is described as 'obliged,' it indicates that they are under a moral or legal necessity to perform a specific action or fulfill a particular duty, reflecting the concept of being bound by a sense of commitment or responsibility, as rooted in its Latin origins.

-Quiz: Find the meaning of the adjective obliged:
+Find the correct meaning of the adjective obliged:

 Try Again!